What is a Peer Reviewed Article?

 A peer-reviewed article is one that has been reviewed by a body of “peers:” experts in the same field as the writer.

-They are sometimes called “refereed” and are published in peer-reviewed (sometimes called academic or scholarly) journals.
+They are sometimes called “refereed” and are published in scholarly or academic journals.

 How to tell if an article is peer-reviewed